IHE/ITI.MHDS/input/pagecontent/volume-1.md

 The MHDS Profile provides a Document Registry that persists, manages, and provides access using the [MHD](https://profiles.ihe.net/ITI/MHD/index.html) access methods.
-This is in support of IHE Document Sharing as described in the [Health Information Exchange: Enabling Document Sharing Using IHE Profiles](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) whitepaper.
+This is in support of IHE Document Sharing as described in the [Health Information Exchange: Enabling Document Sharing Using IHE Profiles](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html) White Paper.

 ### 1:50.4.1 Concepts